The Top 10 Leadership Strategies To Create Winning Teams

 7. Establish Ground Rules

-It is vital to lay down rules for operation even more, where you are dealing with a cross-cultural team.
+It is vital to lay down rules for operation even more when you are dealing with a cross-cultural team.
 These include decision-making, reporting, communication, and frequency of meetings.
 The uniformity accorded by the guidelines will help reduce friction.
 A report by Harvard shows that leaders who set ground rules and consistently enforce them are likely to create winning teams because the rules can substantially improve how the team makes decisions and solves problems.

 8. Manage Diversity